onedata/onedata-acceptance/tests/gui/README.md

 due to incompatibility with build-in selenium Firefox driver.

-# GUI acceptance/BDD tests
+# GUI acceptance

-GUI acceptance/BDD test can be run in few ways using `./test_run.py`:
+GUI acceptance can be run in few ways using `./test_run.py`:
  1. Headless tests inside Pod on new Onedata environment (automatic setup)
- 2. Tests using existing Onedata installation (or starting new, preserving Onedata installation after tests)
+ 2. Tests using existing Onedata installation (preserving Onedata installation after tests)
     1. Headless tests inside Pod
     2. Non-headless tests on local machine

-For use in CI see `Makefile` in project's root.
+3. For use in CI (Bamboo) see [bamboo-specs](../bamboo-specs)  that use `Makefile` directly.

-**Common exectuion parameters:**
+**Common execution parameters:**

 * `--test-type gui` - set the test type use by core Onedata test helpers to differ from "cucumber" tests etc.
 * `-t tests/gui` - standard `./test_run.py` parameter to set the test cases path to gui tests.
-For example you can filter out tests to single suite using scenario file:
+For example, you can filter out tests to single suite using scenario file:
 `-t tests/gui/scenarios/test_onezone_basic.py`.
-* `--driver=<Firefox|Chrome>` - set the browser to test in (will be launched in headless mode)
+* `--driver=Chrome` - set the browser to test in (will be launched in headless mode)
+* `-i onedata/gui_builder:latest` - use Docker image with dependencied for GUI tests (i.a.
+Xvfb, Selenium, Firefox, Chrome)
+* `--xvfb` - starts xvfb, necessary if used with headless tests
+* `--xvfb-recording=<all|none|failed>` - optional, record all or none or failed tests as movies and save them to `<logdir>/movies`
+* `--no-clean` - prevents deleting environment after tests (useful when using existing Onedata instalation)
+* `--env-file=1oz_1op_not_deployed_embedded_ceph` - specifies `env_file` that will be used to start deployment if there is no active deployment
+* `--local` - starts tests on host instead of starting them in pod
+* `--no-pull` - prevents from downloading docker images (by default all tests scenarios force pulling docker images even if they are already present on host machine.)

+**Parameters:** (for advanced usage)
+* `--self-contained-html` - optional, if used generated report will be contained in 1 html file
+* `--firefox-logs` - optional, if used and driver is Firefox generated report will contain console logs from browser
+* `--no-mosaic-filter` - optional, if set videos of tests using multiple browsers will be recorded as different video for each browser (mosaic video created by default)
+* `--sources` - optional, if set starts Onedata environment using sources.
+Sources have to be located in appropriate directories.
+* `--update-etc-hosts` <!--- TODO VFS-10023 make description more specific after investigating this flag -->- adds entries to `/etc/hosts` for all pods in deployment.
+When using this option script has to be run with root privileges.
+* `--add-test-domain` <!--- TODO VFS-10025 make description more specific after investigating this flag -->- when running tests on local machine option for adding entries to
+`/etc/hosts` is turned off by default.
+This may cause that some test will fail.
+You can enable adding entries to `/etc/hosts` using `--add-test-domain` option or add entries manually.

+**Note:** using `--add-test-domain`, `--update-etc-hosts` flags can be problematic due to permissions of `/etc/hosts` file.
+The experimental and **not safe** method is to do `sudo chmod go+w /etc/hosts` locally and share `/etc` directory in docker.
+Please contact our support if you have issues with updating `/etc/hosts` for testing.

 # 1. Headless tests inside Pod on new Onedata environment